agataf/agataf.github.io/_pages/about.md

 We are developing a novel microsimulation-based framework for attenuating societal bias in chronic kidney disease progression data from a large primary care registry.
 This allows us to generate counterfactual outcome distributions, reflecting rates of end-stage renal disease that would have been observed in the absence of race-based diagnosis and treatment criteria.
 Our framework could flexibly be adapted to mitigate bias in other health data.

 * Joint Statistical Meetings 2024 Invited Paper \[<a href="/files/agataf_JSM_talk.pdf">slides</a>\]
+* International Conference on Health Policy Statistics 2025 Presentation
+* Joint Statistical Meetings 2025 (Upcoming) - Invited Session: Enriching the Analysis of Chronic Kidney Disease with Statistics and its New Frontiers.

 <b> A participatory approach for understanding social drivers of chronic kidney disease progression</b>
 <br>